ErikPlachta/website_Example_Client-Requesting-Changes/README.md

     - Converted div to nav
   - Within Content
     - Changed div to section
+    - Changed section child divs to article
     - Added ALT to images
-    - Added ID to DIV 'search-engine-optimization' to allow navigation to go to section.
+    - Added ID to DIV 'search-engine-optimization' to allow navigation to go to section
   - Within Benifits
     - Changed div to section
+    - Changed section child div to article
     - Added ALT to images
-    - IMG for benefit-cost element shortend to close within same opening decleration.
+    - IMG for benefit-cost element shortend to close within same opening decleration
+- Within footer
+  - Changed div to footer
-- d
+  - Removed class

 ### CSS

+- Overal
-- Organized CSS based on order within HTML and by associated element.
+  - Organized CSS based on order within HTML and by associated element
+- For header
+  - Changed header class reference to element
+  - Changed div to nav
+- For benefit & content
+  - Merged class and element styling
-- x
+- For footer
+  - changed class reference to element